Consulting with an experienced immigration attorney is important if you are hoping to permanently live in the U.S.

 After four years of practicing immigration law, I can tell you that it is one of the most complex areas of our legal system.
 It is also high-risk: One mistake or omission can ruin your chances of obtaining or maintaining legal status.

 I often meet with immigrants in my office who admit to me that they falsely claimed to be single on their immigration applications, believing that being unmarried would expedite the process or improve their chances of being granted a visa.
 Not only is that another huge myth, but if the Department of Homeland Security finds out that someone has lied on their application, that person could easily be charged with fraud.
-They would be placed in deportation proceedings.
+Then, they would be placed in deportation proceedings.

 If I could plaster one piece of advice permanently on my office walls, it would be this: